Shahid Abbasi nabbed in LNG terminal case

 Shahid Khaqan Abbasi, however, opted not to respond to the last four grounds of his arrest for obvious reasons.
 These grounds as per NAB document are: g) You willfully and mala fidely failed to exercise your authority to prevent a colossal loss of Rs1.544 billion for idle days plus other loss due to exorbitant capacity charges etc which constitute offences as defined u/s 9 (a) (vi) & (xii) of NAO 1999 and S No 5 of schedule thereto. h) Evidence collected so far, directly connect you with the commission of offence. i) That there is strong likelihood of your abscondance. j) That there is likelihood of destruction/disappearance of relevant evidence/ record at your part.

 It was also claimed by Shahid Khaqan Abbasi that NAB conducted an inquiry into the Engro-SSGC terminal contract in 2015-2016 and had closed the case after its probe.
-He said he had voluntarily participated in the inquiry while he was minister for petroleum.
+He said that he had voluntarily participated in that inquiry while he was minister for petroleum.